Wilmington Clippers: American Association / American Football League tenure

 In 1939, the Clippers joined the American Association.
-The team included Jack Ferrante, an End who led the league in touchdowns.
+The team included Jack Ferrante, an end who led the league in touchdowns.
 The Wilmington Clippers finished the season with 9 wins, 3 losses, and a tie.
 They made the playoffs but lost to the Newark Bears, 13–6 (Wilmington protested the use of Sid Luckman who owner George Halas sent in for the Newark Bears because he had been with the Chicago Bears all season).

-1940 Season

-In 1940, the Clippers finished with a 5–4–1 record which was enough to make the playoffs.
-In the semifinals they beat the Paterson Panthers 11–8.
-There were 2 safeties in that game, one scored by each team.
-Then they made the championship but lost 17–7 against the Jersey City Giants.
+In 1940, the Clippers finished with a 5–4–1 record and made the playoffs.
+In the semifinals, they beat the Paterson Panthers 11–8.
+The team reached the championship but lost to the Jersey City Giants, 17–7.

-1941 Season

-In 1941 the Wilmington Clippers finished with a 4–3–2 record, which was 3rd in the league.
-They had Offensive Guard Ed Michaels who made the All-Star team for the 3rd year in a row.
-They played the Paterson Panthers again in the semifinals, and won 33–0.
-Then in the championship they won 21–13 against the 8–2 Long Island Indians.
-In the game Jack Ferrante had 2 touchdowns.
+In 1941, the Wilmington Clippers finished with a 4–3–2 record, placing third in the league's regular season standings.
+Among their notable players was guard Ed Michaels. who made the All-Star team for the third year in a row.
+They reached the semifinals of the playoffs and defeated Paterson 33–0, then defeated the 8–2 Long Island Indians by a score of 21–13, with Jack Ferrante scoring two touchdowns.

-1942 Season

-The 1942 American Association was cancelled due to World War II, but the Clippers kept playing, they were an independent team for that year.
-In 1942 they went 8–0–1.
-Their tie game was an exhibition match against the Philadelphia Eagles.
+The American Association suspended due to World War II in 1942 but the Clippers kept playing, being an independent team.
+They were considered one of the top non-NFL teams and finished with a record of 8–0–1; their lone tie was to the NFL's Philadelphia Eagles.

-1943–1945

-Then in 1943 because of World War II, they did not play, and they would not return to playing until 1946.

-1946 Season

-In the 1946 season the American Association continued but was renamed the American Football League.
-The team had their worst season in 1946, finishing with only a 1–7–2 record.
+The team suspended from 1943 to 1945 due to the war.
+The American Association returned under the name American Football League in 1946 and the Clippers returned.
+The team had their worst season in 1946, finishing with a 1–7–2 record.

-1947 Season

 In 1947, the Wilmington Clippers finished with a 2–5–1 record and missed the playoffs.
-They had 3 time All-Star Ed Michaels return and be named to a 4th All-Star.

-1948 Season
+Three-time all-star Ed Michaels returned and won another all-star selection.

-In the 1948 season, they finished with a 5–4–1 record, they made the playoffs and beat the Richmond Rebels to make the championship.
-However the Wilmington Clippers lost in the championship, 14–24 against the Paterson Panthers.
+In the 1948 season, the team finished with a 5–4–1 record, made the playoffs and defeated the Richmond Rebels to reach the championship.
+They lost the game, 24–14, against the Paterson Panthers.

-1949 Season

-The 1949 season was their last season, and they finished the year with a 5–5 record.
-They lost 66–0 in the semifinals against the Richmond Rebels, and that would be their final game because they dropped out of the league the next year.
-They were replaced by a team called the Brooklyn Brooks.
+The Clippers played their last season in 1949, recording a 5–5 regular season record before being defeated 66–0 in the playoff semifinals by the Richmond Rebels.
+They dropped out of the league afterwards and were replaced by a team called the Brooklyn Brooks; the league folded following the 1950 season.

 Stadium

-The Clippers played at Wilmington Park.
-From 1937 to 1939 they played at Pennsy Field.
+For the majority of their existence, the Clippers played at Wilmington Park, although for their first three years their home stadium was Pennsy Field.